g3n35i5/shop-db2/README.md

 #### RefundRevoke

-When an admin revokes or rerevokes a refund, a RefundRevoke entry is made.
+When an admin revokes or re-revokes a refund, a RefundRevoke entry is made.
 It is used to determine the revokehistory of a refund by listing the id, timestamp and revoked field of each entry related to the refund.